 There are, however, limitations on the type of decisions that can be appealed.

-No other person can appeal a decision made by a National Board.
-This includes the person who raises a concern, a patient or an employer or any other person.
+No other person can appeal a decision, including the person who raised the concern, a patient, employer or any other person.

 A health practitioner can only appeal one of the following decisions (known as an appellable decision) made as a result of the notifications process.